polymode/polymode/readme.md

 ## Installation

-The project is in a very early alpha stage and it is not, as yet, available in melpa repo.
+The project is in a vyyyyyyery early alpha stage and it is not, as yet, available in melpa repo.
 You will have to install it manually:

 ```sh